Embrace the Good Life

 Your transformation begins with your power to choose.
 So rather than choosing to dig deep, dark pits of despair, you can choose to allow the Spirit to lift you up to the spiritual light of living truth, enduring beauty, and eternal goodness.
 The Spirit will not act without your free consent.
 Only with your permission can it begin to lend a helping hand.

 The forces of the spiritual world will not coerce man; they allow him to go the way of his own choosing.
-163:2.8

 – The Urantia Book

-Rest assured that all spiritual agencies genuinely want you to succeed.
+Rest assured that all celestial beings genuinely want you to succeed.
 They want you to become the best you can be, not just spiritually but also with your family and career.
 They want you to achieve grand things that, as of this present moment, may be totally beyond your imagination.
 But the Spirit, as great and as powerful as it is, will never interfere with your free choice.

 However many holy words you read, however many you speak, what good will they do you if you do not act on them?